|

 160. fight

-be engaged in a fight; carry on a fight
+be engaged in a contest or struggle

 In 1399, at a meeting in Selkirk Forest, the Comyn physically attacked Bruce who almost died in the ensuing fight.